4 Ways to Maintain Balance as a Leader

 It Takes Discipline To Maintain Balance as a Leader

 Ultimately if we find ourselves lacking or unbalanced in any of these areas then everything else will inevitably suffer or break.
-To maintain balance as a leader you must endeavour to create sustainable structures in life that have a holistic approach to the facets listed above.
+As leaders we must endeavour to create sustainable structures in life that have a holistic approach to the facets listed above.
 It’s not a case of keeping everything perfectly in balance at all times but understanding where the checks and balances are and being aware when things start to slip or drift keeps us in a position to right the ship.